Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Ultraproducts of schemes

 Given a scheme $Y$, let $\Sigma\subseteq Y$ be a set of points.
 Define

 where $k(y)$ are the residue fields.
 By proposition~\ref{prop:ultraprodfields}, the points of $\beta(\Sigma)$ are necessarily closed, and they correspond to ultrafilters on $\Sigma$.
-As a topological space, this can be identified with the Stone-\v{C}ech compactification $\Sigma$.
+As a topological space, this can be identified with the Stone-\v{C}ech compactification of $\Sigma$.
 The embedding $\Sigma\subset \beta(\Sigma)$ maps a point to the associated principal ultrafilter.
 Nonprincipal ultrafilters give points on the boundary.
-In explicit terms, given an ultrafilter $\U$ it extends to an ultrafilter $\U'= \{S\in \beta(\Sigma)\mid S\cap \Sigma\in \U\}$.
-This converges to a unique point $\beta(\Sigma)$.